-- (a) These are the Restricted Shares that remained outstanding and unvested on December 31, 2013, from an award made on February 18, 2011.
+- (a) These are the restricted shares that remained outstanding and unvested on December 31, 2014, from an award made on February 17, 2012.
 The award has a 5-year term, with no more than one-third of the original award vesting in any one year upon Abbott reaching a minimum return on equity target, measured at the end of the relevant year.
-In 2013, Abbott reached its minimum return on equity target and these shares vested on February 28, 2014. - (b) These are the Restricted Shares that remained outstanding and unvested on December 31, 2013, from an award made on February 17, 2012.
+In 2014, Abbott reached its minimum return on equity target and these shares vested on February 27, 2015. - (b) These are the restricted shares that remained outstanding and unvested on December 31, 2014, from an award made on February 15, 2013.
 The award has a 5-year term with no more than one-third of the original award vesting in any one year upon Abbott reaching a minimum equity target, measured at the end of the relevant year.
-In 2013, Abbott reached its minimum return on equity target and one-half of the unvested shares vested on February 28, 2014. - (c) These are the Restricted Shares that remained outstanding and unvested on December 31, 2013, from an award made on February 15, 2013.
+In 2014, Abbott reached its minimum return on equity target and one-half of these shares vested on February 27, 2015. - (c) These are the restricted shares that remained outstanding and unvested on December 31, 2014, from an award made on February 21, 2014.
 The award has a 5-year term, with no more than one-third of the original award vesting in any one year upon Abbott reaching a minimum return on equity target, measured at the end of the relevant year.
-In 2013, Abbott reached its minimum return on equity target and one-third of these shares vested on February 28, 2014. - (d) These are the Restricted Shares that remained outstanding and unvested on December 31, 2013, from an award made on June 1, 2012.
-The award has a 5-year term with no more than one-third of the original award vesting in any one year upon Abbott reaching a minimum equity target, measured at the end of the relevant year.
-In 2013, Abbott reached its minimum return on equity target and one-half of the unvested shares will vest on June 1, 2014.
+In 2014, Abbott reached its minimum return on equity target and one-third of these shares vested on February 27, 2015. - (d) These are restricted shares that remained outstanding and unvested on December 31, 2014, from an award made on June 1, 2012.
+The award has a 5-year term, with no more than one-third of the original award vesting in any one year upon Abbott reaching a minimum return on equity target, measured at the end of the relevant year.
+In 2014, Abbott reached its minimum return on equity target and these shares will vest on June 1, 2015.

-2013 OPTION EXERCISES AND STOCK VESTED
+2014 OPTION EXERCISES AND STOCK VESTED

-The following table summarizes for each named officer the number of shares the officer acquired on the exercise of stock options and the number of shares the officer acquired on the vesting of stock awards in 2013:
+The following table summarizes for each named officer the number of shares the officer acquired on the exercise of stock options and the number of shares the officer acquired on the vesting of stock awards in 2014: